mingshengzhangp4/variant_warehouse/README.md

 Scripts to load the Phase 3 VCF data or data with very similar organization.
 [Click here](https://github.com/Paradigm4/variant_warehouse/tree/master/load_1000g) for more information.

+### load_ESP: for the Exome Sequencing Project Dataset
+Scripts to load ESP data, similar to load_1000g in nature.

-### load_gvcf: Tools for loading and processing GVCF files
+### load_gvcf: for the GVCF format
-Work in progress
+Work in progress.

+### vcf_toolkit.R
+A set of example queries using 1000 Genomes and ESP data using R. Includes sample lookups, allele counts, PCA plot, range joins.

+### example_afl_scripts
+Some sample queries in AFL, including grouped allele count and a join of ESP and 1000 Genomes.

-### R toolkit
+### shiny_browser
-Currently in the process of being revamped.
+A variant browser app that computes allele counts grouped by major population and makes an interactive plot.

 ### AMI
 Some older VCF examples are shown in the Bioinformatics AMI.
 Instructions for that are here: http://www.paradigm4.com/try_scidb/